EricMbouwe/Wotchd/README.md

   - You can see all existing groups by clicking on the link 'All group' in the main page
   - You can create a new group of programs by clicking on the green button in the bottom of the page ('All groups page')
   - you can edit a group by clicking on the button in the top right corner of the group's show page
-- Click in the small navbar in the user profile page to have a resume of your hours watched for the current day, the week (the last 7 days), and the month (the last 30 days)
+- Click in the small sidebar in the user profile page to have a resume of your hours watched for the current day, the week (the last 7 days), and the month (the last 30 days)
 <hr/>

 ## System Requierments